UCCSCS3300/hw-rails-intro/docs/part_0_A.md

 ## Part 0 (A): Preparation: get RottenPotatoes running locally

+Before you start, make sure your local workspace is synched with your class private git account.
+From the homework directory, do a `git pull origin master` and confirm there are no errors.

 The actual RottenPotatoes starter app you will use is in another public repo: [UCCSCS3300/rottenpotatoes-rails-intro](https://github.com/UCCSCS3300/rottenpotatoes-rails-intro).
 Clone that repo to your homework directory and remove the .git directory inside of the rottenpotatoes-rails-intro folder.

 ```sh